akshaykrjain/cloudfront_terrafrom/README.md

 - Versioning Enabled
 ### DNS :
 - Bring your own domain
-- DNS Records manageble in AWS Route53
+- DNS Records manageable in AWS Route53
 - Failover with AWS itself
 - ACM Certificates
 ### Security :
 - IP Based Access Control
 - Basic Auth using static user name and password (Utilized Powerful Lambda@Edge)
-- AWS WAF with possibilty to add advanced security rules.
+- AWS WAF the possibility to add advanced security rules.

 ## Prerequisite
-Make sure you have latest version of the following before deploying.
+Make sure you have the latest version of the following before deploying.
 (Or Your CI Platform is ready)
 - `node.js`( or any other standard SPA framework)
 - `aws cli`
 - `terraform`
 - `git`
-- `Domain of Your Site` (With edit rights to DNS Records)
+- `The DNS Domain of Your Site` (With edit rights to DNS Records)
 - All `tf` files copied from this repository (`git clone https://github.com/akshaykrjain/cloudfront_terrafrom.git`)

 # Steps to Deploy